Moehammered/switch-remote-play/README.md

 - [x] Toggle Input Mode to Mouse
 - [x] Toggle Input Mode to DS4(PS4) controller
 - [ ] Toggle Input Mode to Xbox controller

+## Switch-Project

+This project consists of an application written for the switch that will decode stream data received from [FFMPEG](https://github.com/FFmpeg/FFmpeg) and send its input to an application to emulate a controller.
+The rendering is done with SDL2 and the project is written in C++.

+Tested on:

+- **Atmosphere 0.14.1 - FW 10.1.0** (switch-remote-play 0.7.2)
+- **Atmosphere 0.16.2 - FW 10.1.0** (switch-remote-play 0.7.2)

+## Windows-Project

+This project consists of an application written for Windows that will launch an FFMPEG stream to encode and send data.
+The application, after launching the [FFMPEG](https://github.com/FFmpeg/FFmpeg) stream, will then listen to receive input data and emulate a controller via the [ViGEm Client SDK](https://github.com/ViGEm/ViGEmClient).
+The [ViGEm Client SDK](https://github.com/ViGEm/ViGEmClient) expects the [ViGEm Bus Kernel Driver](https://github.com/ViGEm/ViGEmBus) to be installed on the machine in order to work.
+For more info on the kernel driver code see the [ViGEmBus](https://github.com/ViGEm/ViGEmBus) github page.
+For the driver installation, see the [ViGEmBus Releases](https://github.com/ViGEm/ViGEmBus/releases) page.

+The Windows project is also written in C++ and uses Winsock to do socket communication with the switch application.

+Tested on:

+- **Windows 10 64 bit**
+  - Ryzen 5 2600 3.4GHz
+  - AMD Radeon RX 5600 XT 6GB
+  - 16GB RAM

 ## Known Issue